chrisdavis2110/Meshcore-Wardrive/README.md

 - For Bluetooth: Make sure device is paired in Android settings first
 - Try disconnecting and reconnecting

-**Samsung Galaxy Fold GPS/Auto-Ping Issues?**
-- Go to Settings → Debug → Debug Diagnostics
-- Start tracking, reproduce the issue, then share the debug log
-- Check Samsung battery optimization settings:
-  - Set app to "Unrestricted" battery usage
-  - Add to "Never sleeping apps" in Device Care
-  - Disable "Put app to sleep" for this app
-  - Use "Allow all the time" location permission (not just "While using")

 **No repeater responses?**
 - Verify you're in an area with repeater coverage
 - Check LoRa device is connected (icon in app)